Research

 Financial viability of groundwater irrigation and its impact on livelihoods of smallholder farmers: The case of eastern Ethiopia with Fitsum Hagos.
 Water Resources and Economics, September 2014, 7, 55-65.

-The impact of improved maize varieties on farm productivity and wellbeing: Evidence from the east Hararghe zone of Ethiopia. with Ahmed, M.S., Tazeze, A. & Andualem, E. Development Studies Research, December 2017, 4(1), 9-21.
+The impact of improved maize varieties on farm productivity and wellbeing: Evidence from the East Hararghe zone of Ethiopia. with Ahmed, M.S., Tazeze, A. & Andualem, E. Development Studies Research, December 2017, 4(1), 9-21.

 Research Related Experience